status-im/network-stories/pages/Logos Program.md

 #### Sample Recipe
-See example copy pasta Recipe for a new [Topic] below:
+See example for creating a `new Recipe` template for a new [Topic] below:
 ```
 - Recipe: Topic
 	- Prep: [||||||||||]